pclaridy/us-housing-market-analytics-2023/README.md

   - **KNeighborsRegressor**: A non-parametric method that predicts values based on the similarity (or ‘nearness’) to known cases.
   - **SVR (Support Vector Regression)**: Adapts the margins of decision boundary to get more robust predictions.
   - **MLPRegressor (Multi-layer Perceptron Regressor)**: A neural network model capable of capturing complex relationships in data.
+  - **StackingRegressor**: An ensemble learning technique that combines multiple regression models via a meta-regressor.

 Each model was chosen for its unique strengths and ability to provide different perspectives on the dataset.
 This diverse set allows for a comprehensive exploration of the data, ensuring robust and reliable predictions.